hasura/graphql-engine/graphql/manual/schema/relationships.rst

 Relationships between tables/views
 ==================================
-To make nested object queries, the tables/views in your database need to be connected using relationships.
+To make :doc:`nested object queries <../queries/nested-object-queries>`, the tables/views in your database need to be connected using relationships.

+Relationships can be of two types:

+- 1:1 or ``object relationships``.
+For example, one article will have only one author
+- 1:many or ``array relationships``.
+For example, one author can write many articles

+Each relationship has a name which is used to refer to the nested objects in queries.
+For example, ``"articles"`` of an ``author`` and ``"author"`` of an ``article``

 Typically relationships are defined using foreign-key constraints.
-But in some cases, it might not be possible to create foreign key constraints to create the link.
-For e.g. while trying to create a relationship involving a view as foreign keys can't be created on views.
+But in some cases, it might not be possible to use foreign-key constraints to create the relation.
+For e.g. while trying to create a relationship involving a view as foreign-keys can't be created on views.

-The following are examples to create relationships:
+Here are examples to create relationships using the two methods:

 .. rst-class:: api_tabs
 .. tabs::